Learning from Imperfect Data: Robust Inference of Dynamic Systems using Simulation-based Generative Model: Experiments

-Next, we apply SiGMoID to four real-world problems, requiring inference of system parameters and reconstruction of MC datasets: 1) the FitzHugh–Nagumo (FN) model \cite{fitzhugh1961impulses}, 2) the protein transduction model \cite{vyshemirsky2008bayesian}, 3) the \textit{Hes1} model \cite{hirata2002oscillatory}, and 4) Lorenz system \cite{lorenz2017deterministic}.
+We apply SiGMoID to four real-world problems, requiring inference of system parameters and reconstruction of MC datasets: 1) the FitzHugh–Nagumo (FN) model \cite{fitzhugh1961impulses}, 2) the protein transduction model \cite{vyshemirsky2008bayesian}, 3) the \textit{Hes1} model \cite{hirata2002oscillatory}, and 4) Lorenz system \cite{lorenz2017deterministic}.
 For each example, the NS and NSMC datasets are generated using a numerical solver (explicit Runge-Kutta of order four) based on the simulation configurations obtained from the references.
 In particular, the simulations adopt the parameter configurations and initial conditions established in previous studies.
 The results of this evaluation demonstrate that SiGMoID not only outperforms existing methods \citep{yang2021inference,stepaniants2024discovering}, but also excels at reconstructing unobserved components.
+The computational costs for all cases are summarized in \cref{table:runtime} in the Appendix.